MH-Fahim11/Dart/README.md

 # Practice Dart - exercises for beginners to Advance.

 1. Create a program that asks the user to enter their name and their age.
-Print out a message that tells how many years they have to be 100 years old.  <a href="Solve/Exercise 1.dart" target="blank">Slove</a>
+Print out a message that tells how many years they have to be 100 years old.  <a href="Dart Problem Solving/Exercise 1.dart" target="blank">Slove</a>

 2. Ask the user for a number.
 Depending on whether the number is even or odd, print out an appropriate message to the user.